Cadillac Eldorado: 1988 facelift

 The 1988 Eldorado received a facelift and sales nearly doubled from the previous year, up to 33,210.
-Essentially, the revision lengthened the rear fender end-caps, making the Eldorado 3 in longer than in 1987; the wheelbase, doors, roof, and glass remained relatively unchanged and body panels were revised.
+Essentially, the revision lengthened the rear fender end-caps, making the Eldorado 3 in longer than in 1987; the wheelbase, doors, roof, and glass remained unchanged and body panels were revised.
 Standard equipment included Cadillac's new 155 horsepower 4.5 liter V8.
 A comprehensive anti-lock braking system, developed by Teves, was newly available.
 Both front and rear fenders featured creased blade elements that rose slightly proud of the adjacent sheetmetal.
 Revisions included a new grille above the revamped front bumper, slightly protruding three-sided tail lamps and a revised rear bumper and trunk lid.
 Bladed 14-inch aluminum wheels remained standard, while an optional 15-inch snowflake-pattern alloy wheel was included with the touring suspension option.